-All payments that have been processed and all scheduled payments will appear on one easy-to-read page.
-For payments that have been scheduled but not yet processed (processing occurs four days before the schedule payment date), you will have the ability to edit or delete a scheduled payment.
+All scheduled payments will appear on one easy-to-read page.
+For payments that have been scheduled but not yet processed, you will have the ability to make changes to them or delete them.

 Do I need to notify the payees I decide to pay with Bill Pay?